 Crafted narrative delivery systems

 Advocated visual storytelling for a compelling and immersive experience in VR

 Researched and highlighted standard VR storytelling best-practices

 Worked closely with the development team to design and implement the dialogue system using behaviour trees

-Implemented and balanced the pairing of the underlying disposition values to player in-game choices and their corresponding dialogue
+Implemented and balanced an underlying disposition system to the player's in-game choices and their corresponding dialogue

-Poyong is a branching narrative with an underlying disposition system that responds to player decisions, making the course of the narrative contingent on player dialogue and in-game behaviour.
-Example: player continues to throw away their weapon—dialogue dynamically responds, and their disposition counter increases, inching the player towards a new branch of narrative.
+Poyong is a branching narrative with an underlying disposition system that responds to player decisions, making the course of the narrative contingent on player dialogue choices and in-game behaviour.
+Example: player continues to throw away their weapon—NPC dialogue dynamically responds and their disposition counter increases, inching the player towards a new branch of narrative.
 It was exciting to anticipate player behaviour and draft distinct paths to affect disposition—responding with both dialogue and in-game cinematics.

 Using Unreal's Behaviour Trees, we were able to associate the dialogue codes shown below with a disposition value.
 This allowed player narrative choices to have a greater impact on the game outcome, even in a 15-minute vertical slice prototype.

-I developed a reservoir of research regarding spiritualism and significant historical moments in Malaysia and Indonesia to bolster my storytelling, providing a more culturally embedded, immersive experience.
+I developed a reservoir of research regarding spiritualism and significant historical events in Malaysia and Indonesia to heighten the narrative, providing a more culturally embedded, immersive experience.
 Fortunately, I was also able to leverage the lived experiences of my teammates for basic cultural references as well.